LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

 1. Admin Dashboard
    - Only accessible by users who hold the role of admin
    - Manage Products (Full CRUD)
-   - View Last 10 submitted by users
+   - View all orders submitted
+1. Profile Page
+	- View personal orders
+	- View personal information
 1. Shopping Page
    - Shows all products in inventory for users to browse
    - Anonymous Access